func-wow/antiafk/README.md

 ```
 python antiafk.py -j
 ```
-will idle for using 'bg' intervals then automatically join the BG.
+will idle using 'bg' intervals and automatically join the BG when the queue pops.

 #### Program timeout
 Use the `-t` option to specify a time limit on running the script.
 For example,